MagGeo/MagGeo/README.md

 **Citation** | Benitez-Paez, F., Brum-Bastos, V.d., Beggan, C.D. et al. Fusion of wildlife tracking and satellite geomagnetic data for the study of animal migration.
 Mov Ecol 9, 31 (2021). https://doi.org/10.1186/s40462-021-00268-4

+# MagGeo Update:
+MagGeo is currently being updated to improve the performance of the annotation process.
+We are working on enhancing the parallel processing capabilities and optimizing the code for better efficiency.
+Stay tuned for updates!

 # How to install and Run MagGeo on your machine